5 charged in million-dollar robbery of jewelry merchant | WHIZ News

-CINCINNATI (AP) — A federal grand jury has indicted five southwest Ohioans in the robbery of a diamond and jewelry merchant from Monroeville, Pennsylvania.
+CINCINNATI (AP) — A federal grand jury has indicted five Ohio residents in the robbery of a diamond and jewelry merchant from Monroeville, Pennsylvania.

 The federal prosecutor for Ohio’s southern district says the Middletown residents were indicted this month on a charge of conspiring to commit a Hobbs Act robbery.